-5.3 Markets and Operations Tools
+5.3 Marketing Tools

-Additional information on all PJM Markets and Operationstoolscan be found on the PJM web site under Markets & Operations/PJM Tools.
+Additional information on all PJM Marketing tools can be found on the PJM web site under Markets & Operations/PJM Tools.

 5.3.1 Markets Gateway

 This is the Market User Interface for participating in the PJM Wholesale Energy Markets, specifically the Day-Ahead Market, the PJM Regulation Market, and the PJM Synchronized Reserve Market.
 Users may submit resource-specific generation offers with operating details, fixed or price-sensitive demand bids, as well as bilateral transactions and financial increment and decrement bids.
 The PJM Markets Gateway interface also enables viewing public and private day-ahead results and managing portfolios, please refer to the Markets Gateway User Guide and Markets Database Dictionary for more information.